-The Oldtown Prayer Shawl Ministry provides hand-knitted prayer shawls to those in need of comfort and prayer.
+The Oldtown Prayer Shawl Ministry provides hand-knitted prayer shawls to those needing comfort and prayer.
 Our ministry was started in 2008, but the idea of a Prayer Shawl Ministry dates back further than that.

-In 1998, Janet Bristow and Victoria Galo, two graduates of the 1997 Women’s Leadership Institute at The Hartford Seminary in Hartford, CT began the ministry.
+In 1998, Janet Bristow and Victoria Galo, two 1997 Women’s Leadership Institute graduates at The Hartford Seminary in Hartford, CT, began the ministry.

-More information. as well as all types of patterns, may be found on the official website of the Shawl Ministry – www.shawlministry.com.
+More information on prayer shawl ministry in general and all types of patterns may be found on the official website of the Shawl Ministry – www.shawlministry.com.
 Many of the patterns are based on the number three, which can represent the Holy Trinity or other beliefs in other traditions.
-The Shawl Ministry website also explains the meaning of different colors used.
+The Shawl Ministry website also explains the meaning of the different colors used.

-In 2008, a workshop was held at Immanuel Lutheran Church in Attleboro with about forty women attending from various area churches.
+In 2008, a workshop was held at Immanuel Lutheran Church in Attleboro, with about forty women from various area churches attending.
 Christine Pandozzi, Sunday School Superintendent at Oldtown at the time, attended the workshop and was excited to begin the ministry here in Oldtown.
 She named the movement “Comfort and Joy.”
-Dave Fontaine designed the steeple label and Marcia Brinson printed them on fabric.
+Church members worked together, with Dave Fontaine designing the steeple label and Marcia Brinson printing them on fabric.
 The idea of attaching three trinkets to the shawls represented the Holy Trinity, and if Christine knew the person who was to receive the shawl, she could choose interesting trinkets for them.
-If the shawl was going to a church member, a cross was always included.
-The church records include all recipients of our prayer shawls along with the names of those who made the shawl.
+A cross was always included if the shawl was going to a church member.
+The church records include all recipients of our prayer shawls and the names of those who made the shawl.